 Permanent establishment (PE)

-The provisions on PEs included in the tax treaties concluded by Luxembourg generally follow the wording of the OECD model.
+The provisions on PEs included in the tax treaties concluded by Luxembourg generally follow the wording of the Organisation for Economic Co-operation and Development (OECD) model.

 Under Luxembourg domestic tax law, a similar PE concept exists but is defined in a broader way and is to be understood as every fixed piece of equipment or place that serves for the operation of an established business.

-The existing provision defining the notion of PE in Luxembourg domestic law (§ 16 of the Luxembourg adaptation law) was amended by the Law implementing ATAD 1 into Luxembourg domestic law.
-The new law is applicable as of tax years starting on or from 1 January 2019.
+The existing provision defining the notion of PE in Luxembourg domestic law (Section 16 of the Luxembourg adaptation law) was amended by the law implementing European Union (EU) Anti-Tax Avoidance Directive 1 (ATAD 1) into Luxembourg domestic law and is applicable as of tax years starting on or from 1 January 2019.